Income Protection and Redundancy for Australian Employees

 The benefit will cease to be paid when:

 - When the benefit has been paid for 3 months

 - If you receive a TPD, terminal illness, trauma or other benefits under an income protection policy or any other insurance policy

 - If you pass away

-OnePath, the insurance, investment and superannuation division of the ANZ Bank, offers an Unemployment Benefit as part of its OneCare policy.
+OnePath, the insurance division of the ANZ Bank, offers an unemployment benefit as part of their OneCare policy.

-The Unemployment Benefit pays your minimum loan repayments on home, investment, business, personal or margin lending loans from the ANZ Bank.
+The unemployment benefit pays your minimum loan repayments on your home, investment, business, personal or margin lending loans from the ANZ Bank.
 It pays a maximum of $5,000 per month for a maximum of three months.